EARLY HISTORY OF BLAINE, WA

 SHAW while living here built a wharf from his place out to the channel, but only about half of it was ever planked.
 Some of the remains of it can still be seen.

-A man named FINKBONNER succeded SHAW on Shaw's point, and when Mr. BERTRAND came in '58 there were three houses on the point.
+A man named FINKBONNER succeeded SHAW on Shaw's point, and when Mr. BERTRAND came in '58 there were three houses on the point.
 FINKBONNER's sons are still living near White Horn point just south of Birch Bay.

 King LEAR was the first settler in Semiahmoo, himself and a man named GRAY, who kept a hotel, coming there about the same time SHAW settled on Shaw's Point on the Blaine side.
 LEAR kept a store and saloon on the spit.